-For an authentic taste of Old Town Scottsdale, stop in at Pattie’s First Avenue Lounge for inexpensive drinks, no cover charge, and laid-back patio, perfect for enjoying long, leisurely moments in the heart of the city.
+For a laid-back, come-as-you-are taste of Old Town Scottsdale, stop in at Pattie’s First Avenue Lounge for inexpensive drinks, no cover charge, and laid-back patio, perfect for enjoying long, leisurely moments in the heart of the city.

 If you're a wine-lover, Scottsdale has plenty of places to imbibe in style.
-A good place for a date night is Kazimierz Wine Bar, which will make you feel as if you've been whisked to a charming European wine cafe.
+A good place for a date night is Kazimierz Wine Bar, which will make you feel as if you've been whisked to a subterranean European hideaway.

 Established in 1959, the family-owned Coach House Tavern is a classic neighborhood tavern that claims to be the oldest bar in Old Town.
 Settle into the patio or mosey up to the bar for good drinks in one of the city’s most relaxed and unpretentious spots.

 If you're a lover of fine craft brews, Craft 64 has you covered.
 This pizza restaurant has one of the biggest menus of Arizona-brewed craft beers in town.

 Terroir Wine Pub